trannhukhoinguyen/tosuthien.vercel.app/src/content/koans/en/case-32-an-audience-with-linji.md

 ---
-title: "Case 32: An Audience with Linji"
+title: "An Audience with Linji"
-meta_title: "Case 32: An Audience with Linji"
+meta_title: "An Audience with Linji"
-description: "Case 32: An Audience with Linji"
+description: "An Audience with Linji"
 date: 2024-09-12
 image: "/images/image-placeholder.jpg"
 types: ["Koan 1"]